It’s no secret that I love going to the cinema.

 As I’ve become older I’ve discovered that my tolerance and patience for other people is smaller and more insipid than cinema nachos.

-So here are some of the things I hate about going to the cinema, grouped into three categories.
+So here are some of the things I hate about going to the cinema, grouped into three categories: The place, the people and the performance.

 1. The Place